-About Asherman's syndrome
+About Asherman's Syndrome

-In Asherman's syndrome, flat scar tissue replaces functional endometrium which does not respond to hormones and causes changes in the menstrual cycle involving decrease in menstrual flow, cramping and abdominal pain increases, ultimately cessation of menstrual cycles (amenorrhea), and in some cases, it may results in infertility.
+In Asherman's syndrome, flat scar tissue replaces the functional endometrium which does not respond to hormones and causes changes in the menstrual cycle involving decrease in menstrual flow, cramping and abdominal pain increases, ultimately cessation of menstrual cycles (amenorrhea), and in some cases, it may results in infertility.
 Sometimes even parts of the myometrium are mistakably removed during surgery.
 Scarring may also develop without the formation of adhesions and is known as fibrosis.

-Causes of Asherman's syndrome
+Causes of Asherman's Syndrome

 - Asherman syndrome is a rare condition in women where most cases are due to several dilatation and curettage (D&C) procedures.

 - A recently pregnant uterus is more susceptible of developing Asherman's after D&C compared to a non-pregnant uterus

 - A severe pelvic infection unrelated to surgery may also lead to Asherman's syndrome.

 - Sometimes scarring may be after uterine surgeries such as Cesarean section or myomectomy for fibroids or tumors.

 - Intrauterine adhesions is also caused by infection, as genital tuberculosis.